Error-driven Input Modulation: Solving the Credit Assignment Problem without a Backward Pass: Results

 \subsection{Methods}

 Inspired by \cite{liao2016signsymmetry}, we focus on relative differences between algorithms, not absolute performance.
 Each experiment is a \{model, dataset\} pair.
 We tested the PEPITA learning rule on 3 datasets: MNIST \cite{MNIST}, CIFAR-10 \cite{CIFAR10krizhevsky} and CIFAR-100 \cite{CIFAR100}.
 We did not use any data augmentation.
 For each dataset, we trained both a fully connected and a convolutional model with BP, FA, DRTP and PEPITA.
 With BP, FA and PEPITA, we used rectified linear unit (ReLU) \cite{Nair_relu} as non-linearity for the hidden layers and softmax for the output layer.
 With DRTP we used hyperbolic tangent as non-linearity for the hidden layers and sigmoid for the output layer.
 We used SGD with momentum with hyperparameter 0.9.
 For BP, FA and DRTP we used cross entropy loss.
 In the fully connected networks, we introduced dropout with drop rate of 10\% after the hidden layer.
-In the convolutional model we applied Max Pooling after the convolutional layer.
-We initialized the networks using the He initialization \cite{he_init}.
+In the convolutional models, we applied Max Pooling after the convolutional layer.
+We initialized the networks using the He initialization \cite{he_init} for both the forward connections $W_i$ and the projection matrix $F$.
+The input images are normalized to the interval [0,1].
 We optimized the learning rate, the learning rate decay schedule, the batch size and the dropout rate separately for each experiment.
 We used the entire training set for the training and did not use a validation set.
-The network architectures and simulation details for each dataset and learning rule are reported in Table \ref{tab:architectures} of the Supplementary Material.
+The network architectures and simulation details for each dataset and learning rule are reported in Appendix \ref{app:sim_details}.